 Sayulita is a small walkable town of 6,000 inhabitants discovered as a surf destination in the 60s.
-It has developed from a hidden and unknown little secret to a rather popular tourist magnet to those looking for some peace and the relaxed attitude of a yoga meets surf meets wellness lifestyle.
+It has developed from a hidden and unknown little secret to a rather popular tourist magnet for those looking for the relaxed attitude of a yoga meets surf meets wellness lifestyle.

-Some people retire to Sayulita in search of a digital nomad spot.
-Others come here to take a breather, but most come to enjoy the hipster feel and the very relaxed atmosphere.
-These is an almost complete list of things to do, places to see and activities in Sayulita.
+Some people arrive in Sayulita in search of a digital nomad spot.
+Others come to take a breather, but most come to enjoy the hipster feel and the very relaxed atmosphere.
+This is an almost complete list of things to do, places to see and activities in Sayulita.

 Sayulita became famous thanks to the consistent waves that are good for all levels of surfing.
 Lots of people come here to learn the sport and you will see a fair amount of surfers both in the water as well as on shore.
 You can join a 4-day surf camp and become a surfer dude or dudette.